13 Top-Rated Attractions & Things to Do in Redding, CA

-In the northeast corner of California, Redding is surrounded by scenic natural attractions and numerous things to do outside.
-Near Lassen Peak and Mount Shasta, the Sacramento River runs right through the middle of the city, paralleled by the postcard perfect Sacramento River Trail.
-The 217-foot-tall Sundial Bridge is the gateway to the Sacramento River Trail and downtown Redding, and the centerpiece feature of Turtle Bay Exploration Park—Redding's top attraction for family fun.
+Redding is a scenic city in Northern California, surrounded by several natural attractions and things to do outside.
+The Sacramento River runs right through the middle of the city, paralleled by the postcard-perfect Sacramento River Trail.
+Take some time to visit the 217-foot-tall Sundial Bridge, serving as the gateway to the Sacramento River Trail and downtown Redding.

 Plan your sightseeing with our list of the top attractions and things to do in Redding, CA.